 Another significant symptom of Dementia is the decreased ability to perform tasks that require organisation or planning.
 They might become disorientated and lose focus easily.
 Techniques like writing things down and reminders can prove helpful in this situation.
 People with Dementia will often seem awkward and ignorant in social situations.
 They may slowly lose the ability to speak, and in some cases, the ability to speak altogether.
 It's important to constantly interact with them and use other types of communication such as expressions, gestures and touching.
 These can help fight off the inability to communicate effectively.

-Living with someone with Dementia can be hard, but with your help the symptoms can be relieved to an extent where they can lead normal lives and become independant.
+Living with someone with Dementia can be hard, but with your help the symptoms can be relieved to an extent where they can lead normal lives and become independent.